rwblickhan/astro-rwblickhan.org/src/content/evergreen/quotes.md

 > The lack of any significant connection between a person's opinions and his apprehension of reality will be even more severe, needless to say, for someone who believes it his responsibility, as a conscientious moral agent, to evaluate events and conditions in all parts of the world.

 - _On Bullshit_, Harry G. Frankfurt

+> I am 100% sure I am not a genius, but at the same time, I am 100% sure I am not a fool.

+- Football manager Carlo Ancelotti, [as quoted by Alan Jacobs](https://social.ayjay.org/2026/07/04/i-am-sure-i-am.html)

 ## From Poetry